IBM/aiops-pot/docs/Turbonomic POT/policies.md

 As Turbonomic gathers metrics, it compares the metric values against specified constraint and capacity settings to determine whether a metric exhibits a problem, and what actions to recommend or execute to avoid a problem.
 Turbonomic uses Automation Policies to guide its analysis and resulting actions.

 ## Lab - Explore existing policies

+### As a reminder, please ensure that you are logged in with an Administrator user.
+If you havent't logged out of your demo users, you will not have the necessary permissions to run through the labs.

 1. Navigate to "Settings", then "Policies".
 In this page, you will see a list of all existing policies.

 ![policy1](img/policies/policy1.png)